Breastfeeding can be a painful experience when your little one refuses to latch deeply. Learn what to do when baby pulls back to a shallow latch.

 For some moms, slipping back to a shallow latch happens because the surface is too wet.
 To make a shallow latch less likely, pat your breast dry before you nurse so that her mouth is more likely to stay in a deep latch.

 Then, give her lips a quick pat with a burp cloth as well.
-With a drier breast and mouth, she’ll hopefully stay latched onto more of your breast than slipping back to your nipple.
+With a drier breast and mouth, she might hopefully stay latched onto more of your breast than slipping back to your nipple.

 Conclusion

-To prevent a shallow latch in the first place, try nursing her on a recline, using gravity to help her take more of your breast.
-This, along with hand expressing or pumping beforehand, will also ease a quick letdown that an oversupply could be contributing to.
+To prevent a shallow latch in the first place, try nursing on a laid-back position, using gravity to help your baby take more of your breast.
+This, along with hand expressing or pumping beforehand, can also ease a quick letdown that an oversupply could be contributing to.

-Then, use the exaggerated c-hold to allow more of your breast into her mouth.
+Then, use the exaggerated c-hold or the sandwich hold to allow more of your breast into her mouth.
 If you see her starting to slip back into a shallow latch, pull her chin down to encourage a wider position.
 And finally, try keeping your breast and her lips and mouth dry to make her less likely to slip back to a shallow latch.

-And with enough effort, hopefully this time she’ll get the memo that a shallow latch isn’t the way to go.
+And with enough effort, hopefully, this time she gets the memo that a shallow breastfeeding latch isn’t the way to go.

 Get more tips: